Group and ungroup data

 )

-groupBy groups columnar data into arrays.
+The groupBy method groups columnar data into arrays.
 A list of grouping column names defines grouping keys.
 All rows from the input table with the same key values are grouped together.
+The values in the arrays for each group in the output table maintain their order from the input table.

 If no input is supplied to groupBy, then there will be one group, which contains all of the data.
 The resultant table will contain a single row, where column data is grouped into a single array.
 This is shown in the example below: